mezzo-forte-design/geoxp/README.md

 # **Key concepts**
 ## **Geo key concepts**
 ### Position
-_TODO_
+A GeoXp position is a circular area defined by two geographical coordinates (`{lat, lon}`) a radius and a deadband.
+The inner _radius_ defines the **_inside_** position status.
+_radius_ + _deadband_ defines an outer radius that serves hysteresis purposes to avoid abrupt status changes.

+### Geolocation providers
+GeoXp default geolocation provider is the Web [Geolocation API](https://developer.mozilla.org/it/docs/Web/API/Geolocation).
+Some framework or browser will not support Geolocation API, or have better ways to get the device location.
+It’s possible to use geoXp with external geolocation providers (eg: Capacitor or native geolocation systems).

+### Minimum accuracy
+Every geographical data, coming from the geolocation system, that does not fulfill accuracy requrements will be ignored.

 ## **Audio key concepts**
 ### Audio content
-_TODO_
+An audio content can be any audio file, reachable through and URL.
+GeoXp audio player is based on [Howler.js](https://howlerjs.com/) (see [here](https://github.com/goldfire/howler.js#format-recommendations) for suggested formats).

 ## **Experience key concepts**
 ### **Spots**
 A GeoXp spot is the core entity of an experience and represents a relation between a position and an audio content.
-For example, if you want the user to listen the file audio_1.mp3 in the position position_A, it will be necessary to create a new spot that associate the audio_1 content to the position_A geographical coordinates (in the [**Usage**](#usage) section we describe in detail how to make this configuration).
+For example, if you want the user to listen the file `audio_1.mp3` in the position `position_A`, it will be necessary to create a new spot that associate the `audio_1` content to the `position_A `geographical coordinates (in the [**Usage**](#usage) section we describe in detail how to make this configuration).

 This is to say, more than one spot can be linked to a certain position, the same audio content can be linked to multiple positions.